conorbrooke77/Data-Science-ML-Project/README.md

 - Formatting on the steps data was also a challenge to interpret, along with having what seemed like a pointless column.
 - Differing granularities between datasets causing resampling of datasets.
 - The dataset's potential biases came from a limited participant count and third-party collection methods, eventhough datasets are large the data stays quite consistent.
+- The MinuteSleep data, based on the percentage analysis, is inconsistent and inaccurate.
+This has led to challenges in interpreting the data correctly.
+- In-depth analysis of sleep stages showed that users spent an unusually high percentage of time being "Awake", raising concerns about the reliability of this dataset.

 ### Modeling Roadblocks